 An art game showcases art or a structure, and like art, is meant to incite an emotional feeling with its audience.
 Typically these games don’t feature gameplay but instead are more like “interactive experiences.”

-Used mainly as a learning tool, educational games are used to teach subjects like math or typing using basic game mechanics.
+Used mainly as a learning tool, educational games are used to teach subjects like math or typing using basic game mechanics, and thus stand out on most lists of best video games for kids.
 Don't be fooled, though, (and not to confuse) but technically non-educational games like Minecraft can be educational as well.